abitofhelp/servicelib/shutdown/README.md

 8. **Health Checks**: Update health check status during shutdown to prevent new requests.

 9. **Dependency Management**: Consider dependencies between resources when ordering shutdown.

+## Troubleshooting

+### Common Issues

+#### Issue 1

+Description of issue 1 and how to resolve it.

+#### Issue 2

+Description of issue 2 and how to resolve it.

+## Related Components

+- [Component 1](../shutdown1/README.md) - Description of how this shutdown relates to Component 1
+- [Component 2](../shutdown2/README.md) - Description of how this shutdown relates to Component 2

+## Contributing

+Contributions to this shutdown are welcome!
+Please see the [Contributing Guide](../CONTRIBUTING.md) for more information.

 ## License